EraldyHq/kubee/docs/bin/kube-x-helm-post-renderer.md

   - templates/resources/ingress.yml
 ```

+> [!NOTE]
-Kustomize won't let you have multiple resources with the same GVK, name, and namespace
+> Kustomize won't let you have multiple resources with the same GVK, name, and namespace
-because it expects each resource to be unique.
+> because it expects each resource to be unique.
-If a resource template report an error, setting it as a patch template, may resolve the problem.
+> If a resource template report an error, setting it as a patch template, may resolve the problem.

 # EXAMPLE

-Check the `kube-x-argocd` chart for an example.
+Check the [kube-x-argocd](../../resources/charts/argocd) chart for a kustomization example.